 Local workers - Method of travel to work - All industries

-Within the NSROC Region, the have a higher proportion of people using public transport to get to work than New South Wales.
+Within the NSROC Region, there is a higher proportion of local workers using public transport to get to work than New South Wales.

 This data reveals the main modes of transport used by local workers in a particular industry to get to work.
 Workforce transport data for the NSROC Region is very useful in transport planning as it informs decision-makers about the effectiveness and availability of public transport.

 There are a number of reasons why people use different Modes of Transport to get to work including: